GSYH/Biostat625HW3/README.md

 ## Tutorial

-- Directly download any type of file you like from the vignette folder in the main branch and open it in your browser.
+-You can directly download from the vignette folder in the main branch and open it in your browser.

 ## Getting help

-- please check out the help page after you install the package.
-On your package bar, I write a help page for you, just by clicking the package name!
+-Please check out the help page after you install the package.
+I have written a help page for you on your package bar —just click the package name!